 When is the Veterans Day Parade in NYC?

-The Veterans Day Parade takes place on November 11, 2017.
-The procession starts at 11:15am and the parade is preceded by a traditional opening ceremony at the Eternal Light monument at Madison Square Park (Fifth Avenue and 24th Street) at 10am.
-The ceremony ends with a wreath laying at 11am, which is also the 11th hour of the 11th day of the 11th month.
+The Veterans Day Parade takes place on Monday, November 11, 2019.
+The procession starts at noon and the parade is preceded by a traditional opening ceremony at the Eternal Light monument at Madison Square Park (Fifth Avenue and 24th Street) at 11am.
+The ceremony ends with a wreath laying at noon.

 Where is the Veterans Day Parade in NYC?

 The parade takes place along Fifth Avenue, starting at 26th Street.
-Marchers will walk all the way up to 52nd Street to complete the 1.3-mile procession.
+Marchers will walk all the way up to 46th Street to complete the 1.2-mile procession.

 Things to do for Veterans Day